-Director of Enterprise and Community Engagement, Dr Maeve Liston, Works to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.
-See below and the tabs on the right for more information.
+The office of Enterprise and Community Engagement, work to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.

 Mid-West Regional Skills Forum and Action Plan for Jobs

 MIC is a member of the Mid-West Regional Skills Forum and Action Plan for Jobs.
 The forum provides an infrastructure to support education institutions in the Shannon region in establishing connections and maintaining relationships with employers and in interrogating employer skills needs.
-The Director of Enterprise and Community Engagement at MIC liaises with employers, the IDA, Enterprise Ireland, other HEI’s and the ETB to ensure that the graduate attributes of MIC students are aligned with the skills needs in the region.
+Enterprise and Community Engagement liaises with employers, the IDA, Enterprise Ireland, other HEI’s and the ETB to ensure that the graduate attributes of MIC students are aligned with the skills needs in the region.
 It also provides the platform for MIC to grow and intensify our links with enterprise and industry, increasing the range of industries open to our undergraduate students to carry out a career-relevant work placement, as well as communicating employment opportunities to students, staff and employers through career talks and events.
 MIC has received commitment from the managers and members of the Mid-West Action Plan for Jobs and Mid-West Regional Skills to work on implementing this project with MIC.

 The director is continually working on developing career workshop programmes for delivery in community partner and FE settings.
 This work is aimed at helping children and young people to see the value and career potential of developing creative talents through interactive experiences with the BA in Contemporary & Applied Theatre Studies programme, the Department of Media & Communication Studies and the Lime Tree Theatre.
 Other examples include: Coder Dojo Sessions, VEX Robotics Programme, Limerick Festival of Science and the Tipperary Festival of Science, and the EMPOWER Entrepreneurship Summer Programme.
 A key initiative aimed at STEM engagement and helping children in the community to develop science fair projects is the The ESB Science Blast (formerly The RDS Primary Science Fair) which has been hosted by MIC each year since 2016.